 Photo: Halkin Mason Photography/DIGSAU/The Discovery Center

-Glass and lights present major hazards to birds, killing hundreds of millions of birds each year.
-Birds hit buildings at all hours during the day and night.
-Birds hit buildings at all hours during the day and night.
-At night migrating birds can be distracted by bright lights in our cities.
-During the day the problem is reflection or other confusing aspects of glass.
-Audubon chapters, centers and programs across the country are working to make buildings safer for birds - both day and night.
+Glass and lights present major hazards to birds, killing hundreds of millions of birds each year in the U.S alone.
+Birds collide with buildings and other types of man-made structures for several reasons.
+At night migrating birds can be distracted by bright lights on buildings, street lights, bridges, or even ships.
+And birds can be deceived by the reflective and transparent qualities of glass regardless of the time of day and whether or not they are migrating.
+Audubon chapters, centers and programs across the country are working to make buildings and other types of man-made structures safer for birds - both day and night.

 A new study finds that quiet fliers are safer than more social species when it comes to avoiding urban hazards on nocturnal migrations.